e10v/tea-tasting/README.md

 - Power analysis.
 - A/A tests.

-The package is in the planning stage.
-This means that there is no working code at the time.
+The package is currently in the planning stage, meaning no working code exists at present.
 This readme describes the future API of the package.
 See more details in Tom Preston-Werner's blog post on [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development).

 ## Installation